An Inside Look at How Money Coaching Works Using Actual Client Case Studies…

 Janet had a high value on personal freedom and a bunch of single family homes was progressively taking away what little freedom she had left.
 I helped her understand the source of the conflict – that direct ownership of real estate is not a passive investment but is half-business and half-investment – and coached her through the process of developing a real estate strategy consistent with her personal values and goals.

 “You were a great sounding board during my recent investment property acquisition.
 Your questions saved me thousands of dollars by helping me to see parts of the deal that may have been overlooked.
-Your candid style and thorough approach to problem solving and due diligence was highly beneficial to my analysis.”
+Your candid style and thorough approach to problem solving and due diligence was highly beneficial to my analysis.”- Will Mattox; Owner and President, Storage Parks Inc.; Cheshire, OR

 Eventually, Janet decided to 1031 exchange her portfolio of multiple small properties into one large property thus reducing management hassles and time required.